Get more FiveThirtyEight

 Change from January 2020 in the seasonally adjusted unemployment rate, by race

-Even in good times, Black unemployment often hovers at levels much higher than for white Americans.
-But the pandemic has exacerbated that stubborn inequality, and now we’re in the midst of a profoundly unequal economic crisis.
+The gap between Black and white Americans’ employment continues to be stubborn.
+Before the pandemic, things weren’t great either.
+Black unemployment often hovers at levels much higher than for white Americans.
+The pandemic had exacerbated that stubborn inequality, and now we’re in the midst of a profoundly unequal economic crisis.
 Low-wage workers — who are disproportionately likely to be Black and Hispanic — have been hardest hit by the pandemic because they generally work in sectors, like retail and hospitality, where their work can’t be done from home.
 Those workplaces pose significant public health risks in a pandemic, and have been subjected to full or partial shutdowns as infections ebb and flow.

 As a result, we’re much closer to economic normalcy in sectors like construction and professional and business services than we are in sectors like leisure and hospitality.